 You can sign in to your GetCheckedOnline account anytime.
 You can update and change your contact information as needed by signing in and managing your account.

 Your account is private and can only be viewed with the correct sign-in and password information.
 Once you are signed in, you can see the status of any tests and review your testing history.
-Negative test results will be stored in your GetCheckedOnline account for 30 days.
+Negative test results will be stored in your GetCheckedOnline indefinitely.
 Positive test results are not stored in your GetCheckedOnline account.